 BJP's thumping win in Lok Sabha polls; Modi, Shah meet LK Advani, MM Joshi

-New Delhi, May 24: Prime Minister Narendra Modi and BJP chief Amit Shah on Friday called on party veterans LK Advani and Murli Manohar Joshi, a day after the party-led NDA returned to power at the Centre with a massive mandate.
+New Delhi, May 24: Prime Minister Narendra Modi and BJP chief Amit Shah on Friday called on party veterans L K Advani and Murli Manohar Joshi, a day after the party-led NDA returned to power at the Centre with a massive mandate.

 "Called on respected Advani Ji.
 The BJP's successes today are possible because greats like him spent decades building the party and providing a fresh ideological narrative to the people," Modi tweeted.